AlexYu-beta/def/README.md

 # def
-## A base-based personal encyclopedia
+## A bash-based personal encyclopedia